core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
+If the signature verification fails, the server MAY reply with a 4.00 (Bad Request) response.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.